 Zinc Cafe – Oh, I love Zinc.
 The ambiance, the food, the adjoining market.
 It’s just the perfect place to sip a latte and read a book or join friends after a morning stroll.
-I love the scrambled eggs with leeks plate that comes with fresh fruit and a bagel (although, being gluten free, they always have tasty GF muffins for me to substitute).
-However, if you like bagels, GET THE EVERYTHING BAGEL. #sogood #memmoriieees #ofthebageldaysofyore
+I love the scrambled eggs with leeks plate that comes with fresh fruit and an everything bagel.

 The Stand Natural Foods – Vegans, you must visit The Stand.
 Non-Vegans, you must visit The Stand.
 I could spend 45 minutes drooling over the menu at this 100% vegan restaurant.
 (But seriously, don’t let the vegan thing deter you…the food is downright delicious and satisfying.)
 In fact, this bean tostada weighed, like, 6 pounds.
 You’ll get more than you bargained for at this delicious little stand.